-We’re cheating slightly with “get it right now” on this one - it’s currently available for pre-order but will be out by Summer.
-It’s also a controversial choice because spending a hundred quid on a wireless camera for your fridge seems a bit ridiculous - but when you compare it with the cost of a proper smart fridge, often in the thousands, it seems much more reasonable.
+This might be a slightly controversial choice because spending a hundred quid on a wireless camera for your fridge seems a bit ridiculous - but when you compare it with the cost of a proper smart fridge, often in the thousands, it seems much more reasonable.

 Fridgecam is designed to let you look in your fridge while you’re out.
 So you can check if you need to buy butter, for instance, and how much wine’s left.
 It also claims to be able to recognise food items and expiry dates, sending notifications when you need to finish up the bacon (hallelujah).

 It solves a very first world problem, yes.
-But its creators, Smarter (who also make the well-regarded iKettle, about to release its and improved app), say it should save you hundreds a year - so even if that’s wildly inflated, it should pay for itself. if you’ve been considering a smart fridge, start with this and see if you still want to spend thousands more.
+But its creators, Smarter (who also make the well-regarded iKettle, now available in its third generation product (opens in new tab) complete with improved app), say it should save you hundreds a year - so even if that’s wildly inflated, it should pay for itself. if you’ve been considering a smart fridge, start with this and see if you still want to spend thousands more.

 The Nest Protect is an all-round well-designed product.
 It looks considerably better on your ceiling than most yellowing smoke boxes, acts as a nightlight for your hallway when you pass under it, and has a beautifully simple app featuring the soothing line “Everything is OK” (assuming it’s not on fire, obviously).